 Traveling As a Rang De Volunteer

-| —“The Journey is the destination”.
+A wise man once said, “The Journey is the destination”.

-Why I quote this?
-Because not all journeys should have a destination, some of them should and are taken for the purpose of the journey and not for seeing a particular place or site.
-One such journey I took some time back as a volunteer with Rangde.
-For those who are not familiar with Rangde but want to do something for this world I strongly recommend you visit the website of Rangde.
-Still I would like to give a small primer about Rang de over here, it was founded by Ram and Smita after quitting their IT jobs abroad with the sole purpose of providing easy loans to small entrepreneurs at a low-cost using the innovative crowd funding methods. |
+One such journey I took some time back as a volunteer with Rang De.
+For those who are not familiar with Rang De but want to do something for this world, I strongly recommend you visit the website of Rang De.
+Still, I would like to give a small primer about Rang De over here, it was founded by Ram and Smita after quitting their IT jobs abroad with the sole purpose of providing easy loans to small entrepreneurs at a low-cost using the creative crowdfunding methods.

-We returned to Hyderabad in the evening talking about this unique travel and learning experience that not only showed us city bred folks another face of India but also a lesson in entrepreneurship that is hard to learn in the MBA textbooks.
-If you would like to volunteer for Rangde, you can contact them through the website and join this mission to eradicate poverty using the path of entrepreneurship.
+We returned to Hyderabad in the evening talking about this unique travel and learning experience that not only showed us, city-bred folks, another face of India but also a lesson in entrepreneurship that is hard to learn in the MBA textbooks.
+If you would like to volunteer for Rang De, you can contact them through the website and join this mission to eradicate poverty using the path of entrepreneurship.
 This would be one journey that will not only open your eyes but also open new avenues and options for a small entrepreneur.
 Remember? ” The Journey is the Destination”

 Nice to learn about Rangde.
 I think that’s a very sensible idea.
 This way the money goes to people who make something out of it and secondly, because it is money borrowed these small entrepreneurs would use it responsibly.